walinejs/waline/docs/src/en/guide/get-started.md

    ![Add domain](../../assets/vercel-8.png)

-1. Add a new `CANME` record in your domain service server.
+1. Add a new `CNAME` record in your domain service server.

    | Type  | Name    | Value                |
    | ----- | ------- | -------------------- |